The Last House on the Left (2009 film): Critical response

 Dennis Harvey of Variety believed that the film lacked in comparison to the 1972 original in almost every aspect.
 Harvey felt like the film spent more time trying to please current horror conventions than create an effective update to Craven's film.
-Harvey criticized the choice of changing a "credibly ordinary family" into "typical modern movie-fantasy clan".
+Harvey criticized the choice of changing a "credibly ordinary family" into a "typical modern movie-fantasy clan".
 He also noted that Dillahunt's portrayal of Krug is no match for David Hess.
 Michael Rechtshaffen, from The Hollywood Reporter, felt that the remake followed close to the original—something fans of the 1972 film would appreciate—but that the film lacked the timing of the Craven's film.
 Craven was responding to the graphic images being sent back during the Vietnam War and allowed his film "sociological context", while Iliadis's 2009 film comes across as "exploitative".
 Although Rechtshaffen points out that the parents lack the training and skill of Liam Neeson's character in Taken, the performances from all of the actors are "uniformly sturdy".

-Lisa Kennedy of The Denver Post suggested that some viewers may want to leave the theater before finishing the movie, as Paige and Mari's fight to survive is "so disturbing" and "earnest", the murders and rapes so "verite" that it forced the reviewer to "fear for women in the audience who have been victims of rape".
+Lisa Kennedy of The Denver Post suggested that some viewers may want to leave the theater before finishing this movie, as Paige and Mari's fight to survive is "so disturbing" and "earnest", the murders and rapes so "verite" that it forced the reviewer to "fear for women in the audience who have been victims of rape".
 Yet, Kennedy believes the film manages to create a deeper message by identifying the "truly horrific" nature of what occurs by following the events with "a deep pause".
 Comparing this remake to the multiple Michael Bay slasher remakes, Kennedy states that this film "is not an idea-free flick", and that it "[engages] what the word 'horror' means".
 Roger Ebert, who gave the film a mildly positive review of 2.5 out of 4 stars, was also appalled by the rape sequence of the film, and noted that the rest of the violence seemed to fall within the standard of trying to invent new ways to kill people simply to please horror fans.
 At the same time, he praised the performances of Goldwyn, Potter, Paxton, and Dillahunt.
 He noted that the audience actually fears for the parents, and that Dillahunt is convincing as the "evil leader of a pack of degenerates".